3D Printing Material: Metal (Binder Jetting) Stainless Steel 316

 Hollowing your stainless steel parts allows you to make them lighter, and reduce the price of printing but it is necessary to respect a minimum diameter.
 Otherwise we will not be able to remove the powder completely from the inside cavity.

 Our online hollowing optimization tool has the ability to calculate this automatically.

-as the drain for the excess powder material within the object.
-The
+drain for the excess powder material within the object.
+The minimum

-minimum size of these holes is determined by our website.
-Otherwise
+size of these holes is determined by our website.
+Otherwise it is possible

 Files with multiple objects

 It is not possible to 3D print a 3D file containing several objects with our 3D Binder Jetting Stainless Steel printers.